 Grazing.
-Whereas the impacts of grazing specific to this DWMA were not analyzed for this section, it has been reported that livestock grazing has occurred in the Mojave Desert since 1885.
-The Taylor Grazing Act of 1934 was passed as an attempt to "stop injury to public lands by preventing overgrazing and soil deterioration."
-While grazing has been prohibited since 1998, the effects of historic grazing throughout the Mojave Desert are evident in soil compaction, destruction of cryptogamic soil crusts, bank erosion of fluvial channels, impact on hydrology dynamics, especially disturbance of riparian and wash channels, and changes in the species composition and physiognomy (structure) of native vegetation (Webb and Stielstra 1979; Boarman 2002a).
-Livestock grazing increases soil compaction, reduces water infiltration rates, and increases surface erosion (Boarman 2002a).
-Spring habitats are also impacted by grazing through altered water dynamics (TNC 2003), and many of the natural springs in the planning area have been diverted into pipes or livestockwatering tanks.
+Livestock grazing has occurred in the Mojave Desert since 1885.
+The Taylor Grazing Act of 1934 was passed as an attempt to stop injury to public lands by preventing overgrazing and soil deterioration.
+While grazing in the planning area has been prohibited since 1998, the effects of historic and trespass grazing are evident in soil compaction, destruction of cryptogamic soil crusts, bank erosion of fluvial channels, impact on hydrology dynamics, especially disturbance of riparian and wash channels, and changes in the species composition and physiognomy (structure) of native vegetation (Webb and Stielstra 1979; Boarman 2002a).
+Livestock grazing increases soil compaction, reduces water infiltration rates and increases surface erosion (Boarman 2002a).
+Spring habitats are also impacted by grazing through altered water dynamics (TNC 2003), and many of the natural springs in the planning area have been diverted into pipes or livestock watering tanks.
 Decades of trampling by livestock utilizing the piped and tanked spring outflows have removed vegetation, significantly altered the nutrient composition of the soils, and obliterated the original paths of the spring brooks (TNC 2003).
-While active grazing in the DWMA has been eliminated, the resulting habitat alterations continue to impact desert wildlife and trespass cattle remain a problem in this area as the DWMA is accessible to cattle.

 Recreation.
-Recreational uses include both motorized and non-motorized vehicles, as well as less intrusive uses (e.g., hiking).
+Recreational uses include both motorized and nonmotorized vehicles, as well as less intrusive uses (e.g., hiking).
 Motorized vehicles are discussed in the most detail, as they have the greatest potential impact on desert tortoises.
 There are numerous studies pointing to the damaging effects of OHVs on desert ecosystems, including direct wildlife mortality, crushing of tortoise burrows, soil compaction, vegetative destruction, and toxins emission (Busack and Bury 1974; Vollmer et al. 1976; Bury et al. 1977; BLM 1980; Webb and Wilshire 1983; Prose 1985; Prose et al. 1987; Latting and Rowlands 1995; Lovich and Bainbridge 1999; Wheat 1999; Bury and Luckenbach 2002).
 There is also a great deal of published evidence that desert tortoises are directly impacted by OHV activities (Bury 1978; Burge 1983; Woodman 1983; Berry et al. 1986; Goodlet and Goodlet 1992; USFWS 1994a; Jennings 1997; Bury and Luckenbach 2002).
-OHVs and desert tortoises most frequently and directly encounter each other in washes, a landscape element favored by both desert tortoises and OHVs (Woodbury and Hardy 1948; Burge 1977, 1978; Baxter 1988; Goodlet and Goodlet 1992; Jennings 1997; Krzysik 2004, personal observation).
+OHVs and directly encounter each other in washes, a landscape element favored by both desert tortoises and OHVs (Woodbury and Hardy 1948; Burge 1977, 1978; Baxter 1988; Goodlet and Goodlet 1992; Jennings 1997; Krzysik 2004, personal observation).
 Desert tortoises utilize washes for their high production of annual plants, dense vegetation cover, and the availability of deep caliche caves for winter hibernacula.